dgaff/workshop/README.md

 Not shown in these pictures are items I used for construction in maker projects.
 I have a Prusa MK4 as my 3D printer.
 It's a great printer, with only a few little quirks like most 3D printers have.
 If you're looking for a place to start on 3D printing, check out Prusa and Bamboo printers.
 Don't waste your money on the cheaper ones.
 You'll spend all your time making adjustments instead of printing.

 I also have a variety of wood working tools, and a few metal shop tools as well.
-In my dream shop, I'll have a full metal working setup--mill, lathe, desktop CNC, grinders, welding, etc. But I don't have either the space, money, or training for that stuff right now.
+In my dream shop, I'll have a full metal working setup--mill, lathe, desktop CNC, grinders, welding, etc. But I don't have the space, money, or training for that stuff right now.

 ## Tools, Parts, and Storage